The Tale Of An STK Inspection (MOT test)December 1, 2018

 My Yeti has endured a grilling, that’s for sure.
 But when all is said and done, she’s as healthy and as wonderful and as beautiful as can be.

-And I adore her ( in case you couldn’t tell).
+And I adore the tarmac she graces ( in case you couldn’t tell).

 Who’s a clever girl then? 😇